Raynham, Massachusetts: Recreation

 Raynham Park is located in Raynham and holds the world record for largest annual handle.
 All racing at the park was formally ended on January 1, 2010, after the state election banned all greyhound racing due to the pass of the Massachusetts Greyhound Protection Act.
 The building remains to host simulcast racing.
-In 2011, the Wampanoag Indian tribe indicated an interest in establishing a "Racino"-style gaming casino at the Raynham dog track, but in August 2011 talks broke down.
+In 2011, the Wampanoag people indicated an interest in establishing a "Racino"-style gaming casino at the Raynham dog track, but in August 2011 talks broke down.